 3. It Ties Back to My Goals

-It’s no more difficult than that to pick affirmations for your morning routine.
+It’s no more difficult than that to pick daily affirmations for your routine.
 If you’re looking for a list, check out this list of 50 that SHIHORI published on her blog.

 When to Repeat Your Affirmations

 Well…obviously for me, I do this as part of my morning routine.
 But…you can do this at any point in the day.
-You can do this when you are experiencing a stressful time or need encouragement during a difficult day.
+You can do this when you are experiencing a stressful time, for self-care, or when you need encouragement during a difficult day.
 Neil over at Your Successful and Happy Life talks about 4 ways to implement your affirmations for best results.

-I hope that this article inspires you to add daily affirmations in as part of your morning routine.
-If you want to see my full morning routine, sign-up here and I’ll send it to you with a worksheet so you can create your own.
+I hope that this article inspires you to add daily affirmations as part of your routine.
+If you want to see my full daily routine, sign-up here and I’ll send it to you with a worksheet so you can create your own.